yplog/jourst/README.md

 This is a simple command line-based todo management application.
 With this application, you can record tasks, view the task list, mark tasks as completed, and perform deletion operations.

-## Features

-- You can add new tasks.
-- You can list the tasks.
-- You can mark tasks as completed.
-- You can delete tasks.

-## Installation

-You can install the application with the following command:

-## Usage

-Use the following commands in the command line to perform todo management operations:

-- To add a new task:

-- To list the tasks:

-- To mark a task as completed:

-- To delete a task:

 ## Contributing

 If you would like to contribute to this project, please follow the steps below: